” width=”640″ height=”410″ />

 - Those companies with mature “Value Delivery Capabilities” are more likely to achieve greater project performance.
 64% of “High Maturity” companies completed projects on time.
 This compares with 36% for “Low Maturity” companies.

 - Only 12% of companies with High Maturity Capabilities reported project failure.
 The percentage failure for the Low Maturity Capabilities category is 21%.

 - The biggest contributing factor to project failure is poor communications.

 Within industrial plants, there appear to be better processes for higher-level planning than processes for implementation of new initiatives.
 The lowest scored competencies were project management and formal processes for developing requirement documentation.

-Industrial plants deploying Maintenance 4.0 should not underestimate the difficulty of planning for disruptive change.
-As a starting point, formal planning processes with an assigned budget and resources are needed.
+Industrial plants deployment Maintenance 4.0 should not underestimate the difficulty of planning for disruptive change.
+As a starting point, formal planning processes with assigned budget and resources are needed.
 Ideally, a cross-functional project management team should include representatives of Operational Technology, Informational Technology and Operations & Maintenance (O&M).
-The team should include an executive sponsor committed to implementation and project evangelists or change agents who understand the organization’s dynamics.
+The team should include an executive sponsor that is committed to implementation and project evangelists or change agents that understand the dynamics of the organization.

-At the onset of implementing Maintenance 4.0, a thorough organizational readiness assessment is conducted to identify a realistic view of future organizational challenges.
+At the onset of implementing Maintenance 4.0, a thorough organizational readiness assessment is conducted so that a realistic view of future organizational challenges can be identified.

-Finally, Maintenance 4.0 should be built to scale for the long term and aligned with the organization’s strategic goals.
-Vendors should not be excluded from the planning processes, and solution selection should be based on objective specifications.
+Finally, Maintenance 4.0 should be built to scale for the long-term and are aligned to the strategic goals of the organization.
+Vendors should not be excluded from the planning processes and solution selection should be based on objective specifications.

 Further Reading and Guidance from Presenso